Cal Maritime Scholarships

 Cal Maritime's Presidential Scholarships recognize the academic achievements of top California freshman enrolling in each of our seven academic degree programs (majors).
 These Undergraduate Scholarships are funded through the generous donations to the Cal Maritime Foundation by businesses and individuals.
 Demonstrating financial need is not required to receive these scholarships.

-Western Undergraduate Exchange Scholarship (WUE)
+Western Undergraduate Exchange Discount (WUE)

 The Western Undergraduate Exchange Scholarship (WUE) program is designed to permit Undergraduate students from participating states to attend Cal Maritime at reduced tuition rates.